By Published On: November 6, 2019Categories: Grass is Greener Syndrome

 Here’s the scene: You have two options, possibly narrowed down from a larger set of options, or maybe it was always two.
 Both have their pros and cons, which you have already turned over in your mind repeatedly, and both seem equally tough to give up in favor of the other one.

-What do you do?
+How do you decide?

-Well, you may do what any person who struggles with making decisions does: you likely either impulsively kick one aside and then struggle with impact of this forced choice later, or you become completely paralyzed in between the two options, kicking the can down the road and making no decision at all.
+Well, you may do what any person who struggles with making decisions does: you likely either impulsively kick one aside and then struggle with impact of this forced choice later; or you become completely paralyzed in between the two options, kicking the can down the road and making no decision at all.
 You may obsess about the decision but don’t actually make a choice unless you are forced into a corner where you have no other option but to choose; or the choice happens passively when one option eventually drops out of the picture for one reason or another.
 It is quite possible that the same decision could be weighing on your mind for months or even years before something moves.

 Decision-making paralysis is a common issue that is frustrating for many.
 It tends to leave people stuck between two (or more) entities and unable to emerge on one side of that central position.